Blood cancer doesn’t stop: Shelley’s story

 For Shelley, life facing COVID-19 is in some ways “business as usual”, but in other ways, means changing the way she and her family go about their daily life.

-At one hundred and ten days post stem cell transplant, Shelley is navigating a ‘new normal’ type of life as she adjusts to living back in the Bridgestone Australia Leukaemia Foundation Village in Adelaide with her husband and carer, Jason.
-Her two children, Jett and Jayda-Star, have been mainly living back in the Riverland over 250km away, under the care of Shelley’s sister.
+After receiving a life-saving stem cell transplant in late 2019, Shelley had to navigate a ‘new normal’ way of life as she adjusted to living back in the Bridgestone Australia Leukaemia Foundation Village in Adelaide with her husband and carer, Jason.
+In April 2020, they finally returned home to Riverland, over 250km away, to her two children, Jett and Jayda-Star who had been under the care of Shelley’s sister.

 We caught up with Shelley to learn more about how she is feeling.

-We have been down here in Adelaide for nine and half months now, so a lot longer than we originally thought.
+We were down in Adelaide for 10 months, so a lot longer than we originally thought.

 When I found out I had leukaemia, it just completely flipped our world.
 I was asked by my local GP in Loxton to go to the Royal Adelaide Hospital for further tests.
 When the registrar came to see me, he told us it was leukaemia and that I wouldn’t be going anywhere for a month.
 We were in complete shock.